-Turbidity in excess of 5 NTU is just noticeable to the average person.
+Turbidity more than 5 NTU is just noticeable to the average person.
 Turbidity is not regulated for groundwater systems.

 Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs.